kkrcodes/SpaceChallenge/README.md

 Deployment
 ---------
 The project can be run by cloning/downloading the repository and opening in an IDE.
-Alternatively, one could navigate to the src folder and execute the following commands in the terminal:
+Alternatively, one could navigate to the src folder and execute the following commands in the terminal/command-line:
 ```
 javac *.java
 java Main